CECAFA Cup: Gossage Cup (1926–1966) and Challenge Cup (1967–1971)

-CECAFA Cup
+CECAFA Senior Challenge Cup

 With the formation of CECAFA in 1973, the tournament was renamed to the CECAFA Cup.
-Since 2021, the tournament had been renamed to the CECAFA U-23 Challenge Cup.
+For the 2021 edition, the tournament was renamed the CECAFA U-23 Challenge Cup, and has reverted to CECAFA Senior Challenge Cup afterwards again.

 § The 2014 CECAFA Cup would have been the 38th edition of the Cup.
 It was scheduled to take place in Ethiopia from 24 November to 9 December, but the nation withdrew from hosting the tournament in October due to "domestic and international engagements", according to CECAFA secretary-general Nicholas Musonye.
 Musonye also announced that Sudan as one of the countries that could have replaced Ethiopia as the hosts of the tournament.
 After none of the 12 member nations of CECAFA expressed an interest in hosting the tournament on short notice, it was announced on 27 November that CECAFA had cancelled the competition.
 Rwanda hosted the 2015 edition of the competition.

 ≠ The 2016 CECAFA Cup was to be the 39th edition of the annual CECAFA Cup.
 In September 2016, it was confirmed that Kenya would host the tournament.
 Originally, it was slated to be hosted in Sudan.
 In November 2016, Kenya announced they are not ready to host the tournament and CECAFA officials are looking to persuade Sudan to take over as hosts.
 In December 2016, CECAFA announced the 2016 edition of the tournament will be canceled.